gdbroman/broman.blog/_posts/2020/2020-10-28-love-what-you-do.md

 "Love what you do" is for professionals.

-"Doing what you love" means relying on passion.
+Doing what you love means relying on passion.

-"Loving what you do" is showing up regardless.
+Loving what you do is showing up regardless.

 Amateurs wait for inspiration to strike.